Musab-Salah/Flutter-Project/README.md

 # Utilities App

-this is Flutter project for university course contain 4 Utilities :
+This is Flutter project for university course contain 4 Utilities :

 1- Calculator